benjgorman/cluedo-mysterycalls/README.md

 *Who killed Mr. Black in the Mansion with what weapon?
 Only your detective skills can solve this mystery!*

+This was built during the BU C&I Research Week where students were working on Bland.AI projects.
+They had asked in previous hackathons for staff to have a go - so I did!
+I wanted to see how much I could build in a few nights with github co-pilot - quite a bit!

 ## ✨ Features

 - 📱 **Real phone calls** to suspects using Bland.AI's voice technology